 Data Output Mapping

-The Data Output Mapping allows you to define the data transformation for Data Output Associations connected to the selected shape with her inner data output.
+The Data Output Mapping allows you to define the data transformation with her inner data output.

 First of all, you got the context part (See the picture below).

 The context is defined by all the inner data outputs of the shape.
-Those outputs could be read only when they are provided by an operation bound on a task.
-In that case, you won’t be able to edit, delete them or even create a new one unless you are doing that via editing the operation bound in the Operation library.
+Those outputs could be read only when they are provided by a model.
+In that case, you won’t be able to edit, delete them or even create a new one unless you are doing that via editing the linked model.

 Each element listed in the context can be edited, deleted or you can access to their details information.
 You can also create new context element.

 When you have your context filled with the wanted elements, you can now do your data transformation using the mapping field (see the picture below).